Pante/chimera/MAINTAINANCE.md

 * Get the latest copy of Spigot via BuildTools.jar
 * Replace the plugins with the section available in `replacement.xml`
 * Build Spigot with the `remapped` profile
-* Change dependencies in project's poms
+* Change dependencies in Chimera projects' poms
 * Test project locally using `typist-example-plugin`

 ## Repository